carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

 ```

-The `RecipeCreator` is the only class of the system that knows how to create recipes.
+The `RecipeCreator` is the only class that knows how to create recipes.
 One day, while we are having a shower, we have a great idea: we could provide our application as a framework, so that everybody could create and host its own cooking recipes website.
-We package our application as a lib, publish it in Github and feel that we have done a great service to the humankind.
+We package our application, publish it on Github and feel that we have done a great service to the humankind.

-One day, a fellow developer writes to us.
-He is using our component but he doesn't want to receive emails anymore.
-His application is more successfull than ours, and he begins to feel very overwhelmed.
-The problem is he doesn't know how to change the behaviour when creating a new recipe.
+Months later, a fellow developer writes to us.
+She is using our component but she doesn't want to receive emails anymore.
+Her application is more successfull than ours, and she begins to feel overwhelmed by the amount of emails received.
+The problem is that she doesn't know how to change the behaviour without hacking the framework.

 Everything is temporally coupled.
-How can we solve the temporal coupling, then?
+How could we improve it?